 Once you have your meat, trim off any loose fat and skin.
 These won't help the pork much and will tend to just get in the way.
 With the meat ready, apply a rub to flavor the meat while it smokes and helps it to produce a crusty surface called bark.
-A typical pulled pork rub will have sugar (usually brown), salt, paprika, pepper (any combination of black, white, or red), and herbs.
+Typically pulled pork rub will have sugar (usually brown), salt, paprika, pepper (any combination of black, white, or red), and herbs.
 Work the rub deep into the meat and let it sit on the meat for about an hour to sink into the meat and form a moist paste on the surface.
 Now you're ready to smoke.

 The smoke of pulled pork is provided by hickory and/or oak.
 While you can use any mild wood these are the traditional woods.
-You will want an even temperature around 225 F/100 C. You need to keep the smoker temperature below 265 F/130 C no matter what.
+You will want an even temperature of around 225 F/100 C. You need to keep the smoker temperature below 265 F/130 C no matter what.
 Too high of a temperature will make the meat tough.
 You want to smoke your pork roasts for about 1 to 1 1/2 hours per pound.
 This means you will be smoking for a long time.
 Get it, low and slow.
 You can remove the pork once it reaches an internal temperature of 165 F/75 C, but it won't be tender.
 Continue until you can easily shred the meat with a fork, at a temperature around 195 F/90 C. Now it's done.
 Of course, if you have trouble smoking for this long you can use alternative cooking methods after a few hours.
 Wrap the pork tightly in foil and place it in your oven at 225 F/100 C. until it is finished.